bigdata-i523/hid331/notebook.md

 * 09/05/17 Watched the organization video, read the organization content
 * 09/05/17 Read the introduction content
 * 09/20/17 Reviewed all material in 3.2 - Overview of Data Science
-* 09/20/17 Review material in 3.3 - Big Data Use Cases Survey through 3.3.1.4 - Security and Privacy
+* 09/20/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.1.4 - Security and Privacy
+* 09/25/17 Reviewed material in 3.3 - Big Data Use Cases Survey through 3.3.2.4 - Healthcare and Life Science Use Cases

 # Practice